-Azusa Pacific’s Master of Business Management program is designed for working professionals, offering flexible scheduling and various modes of delivery (face to face, online, Azusa or Orange County) for a more convenient experience.
+Azusa Pacific’s Master of Business Management program is designed for working professionals, offering flexible scheduling and various modes of delivery (face to face and online) for a more convenient experience.
 All students begin their coursework with a foundation class in ethical leadership that provides the framework for looking at leadership through a Christian ethical perspective and sets the stage for the faith integration that takes place throughout the program.
 This master's in management program exposes students to realistic organizational management situations through service-learning projects for profit and not-for-profit companies in the local community.
 Students are able to put theory and methodology into practice as they collaborate to implement management and leadership principles in the modern workplace.

 Frequently Asked Questions

 How long is a semester?